Reflections

-Creating a buyer persona: Your ultimate guide for 2024
+Creating buyer persona: your ultimate guide for 2024

 A buyer persona is a semi-fictional representation of your ideal customer based on research and real data.